unixbox-net/devops-home-test/README.md

 # DevOps Take-Home — Repository Guide

 This README provides an ordered **Table of Contents** for the entire repository and maps each question to its corresponding answer file.
-The order mirrors the original prompt (A → E).

-> Note: The original **Word document** was not present in the repo.
-The closest canonical prompt appears to be **`devops-take-home-test.pdf`** in the repository root.
-The questions below are derived from that prompt and preserved via the filenames and markdown documents in this repo.

 ## Top-Level Index